DensityInfinite/tsc-sddt2-rpg/README.md

 In order to achieve a good result with a clean codebase, we will be splitting the game into modules:

 - Main Logic (main game behaviour)
-- Characters (player and other NPC behaviour)
+- Player (player behaviour)
+  - Movement
+  - Combat
+- Enemies (enemy behaviour)
+- NPCs (NPC dialogue, etc.)
 - Items (item behaviour)
 - Map (map and tiles)
 - GUI (everything related to rendering)